 Turning to the other forms of political participation measured by the ESS from 2002 to 2017, Millennials’ involvement varies depending on the type of activity.
 They were less likely to contact a politician (11% of them did so compared to 13% for Xers and 18% for Boomers), less likely to sign a petition (30% compared to 35% for Xers and 38% for Boomers), and less likely to boycott certain products (23% compared to 33% for Xers and 37% for Boomers).
 Millennials, however, were more inclined to work for a party (3.3%) and work for an organization (28%) than Xers (respectively, 2.7% and 24%), but still less inclined to do so than Boomers (respectively, 4% and 28%).
 Millennials’ participation in demonstrations (14%) exceeded those of the other two generations (11% for Xers and 9% for Boomers).
-Looking at the results, we cannot conclude that Millennials are particularly focused on nonelectoral forms of political participation.
+Looking at the results, we cannot conclude that Millennials are particularly focused on non-electoral forms of political participation.
 Except for demonstrations, their participation is rather moderate and balanced across different political actions.

 As for voter turnout, the relatively low levels of participation of Millennials might reflect a life-course rather than a generational effect.
 Since the ESS covers 16 years, we can use this range to compare the participation of respondents of the three generations as a function of their age at the date of the survey interview (see Figure).
 Here, the level of participation is simply measured as the predicted number of political activities performed by the respondents in the year preceding the survey.
-Respondents can score up to a maximum of six points when they took part in the two electoral and four nonelectoral forms of political participation presented previously.
+Respondents can score up to a maximum of six points when they took part in the two electoral and four non-electoral forms of political participation presented previously.

 All three generations tend to participate more as they get older, but each of them appears to follow a distinct trajectory.
 Interestingly, we find that Millennials’ overall participation is high for their age and even surpasses Xers’ participation in their twenties.
 It is still too early to argue that this trend is caused by a generational effect.
-Millennials high involvement might simply echo the highly politicized period in which they gew in.
+Millennials high involvement might simply echo the highly politicized period in which they grew in.
 The economic crisis, the flow of refugees, climate change, and the rise of the radical right seem to have reactivated the political participation of all cohorts in Germany.
 We will have to continue tracking Millennials’ participation to see whether they maintain their distinct trajectory in the future.
 As of now, we can nonetheless safely conclude that, contrary to some common belief, Millennials are not an apathetic generation.

-Conclusions

 Our analysis has shown that Millennials are, in general, less active than the older generations, but this lower level of engagement might be an artifact of an age effect: On average, we can say that Millennials participate today more than Xers during their twenties and, if the current trend persists, they will participate more than Boomers did during their thirties.
 Millennials are in fact more mobilized than Xers were at the same age and do not participate in a radically different way.
 Therefore, they might actually contribute to an increase in the overall level of participation in Germany.
 That’s good news for democracy, as political participation is a clear indicator that the input-dimension of the political system is functioning.
 High levels of participation also improve democratic quality and the legitimacy a democracy can claim for itself.